A list of non-affiliated characters appearing in Assassin's Creed IV: Black Flag.

 - Mr. Exposition: His letters clearly explain Aita and Juno's long-term Xanatos Gambit and the means and methods by which the Sages recur and reincarnate through human history.

 - Nice Guy: His real personality is that of an otherwise fairly normal guy who's confused and horrified by his true nature.
-A sharp contrast to Black Bart and John from IT who seem to have let Aita completely take over.
+A sharp contrast to Black Bart and John Standish who seem to have let Aita completely take over.

 - Posthumous Character: We find out everything about him from his notes and letters.